Meiger00/Data_Analytics_Portfolio/README.md

 To run the Python script (Exam_4.py), first relocate both the script and a .txt file where each line contains only one string to your working directory.

 Next, input the following command into your terminal: python3 Exam_4.py (name of the .txt file)
+For example, you could input the following:
-* e.g., python3 Exam_4.py strings.txt
+* python3 Exam_4.py strings.txt